Supervisor Cluster Deployment Stuck at "Installed and Started Kubernetes Node Agent on the ESXi Host"

 5. Save Changes

-8. Once all ESXi hosts are in compliance, the spherelet VIB will be able to install on the ESXi hosts.
+8. Once all ESXi hosts are in compliance, the spherelet VIB will be installed on the ESXi host and Supervisor deployment gets completed

 Additional Information